Now accepting applications for 2017 Engaged Cornell grant opportunities.

 - informal seminar or meeting opportunities for faculty scholars and researchers to discuss shared interests and plan research projects on these issues.

 The Engaged Scholar Prize is given each year to a faculty member who inspires students, faculty colleagues, and community partners with innovative approaches to integrating teaching, learning, and research with public or community-based partnerships.
-Nomination deadline is February 28, 2017.
+The 2017 nomination deadline has passed.

 The Engaged Scholar Prize is intended to support faculty who integrate: